necto/pcml/prj1/classification-notes.md

 2') playing with the lambda log diapason (starting from 0.0001): determined: nothing really changes until lambda reaches 0.01.
  - test and train errors are practically identical for the whole spectrum of lambda. meaning that there is no variance, only bias.
  - optimal lambda value is 0.2656, giving the cross-validation test error: 0.0964 ; and the untouched test error: 0.1311 :(
+4) Trying to shrink the set of features.
+Ran cross-validation, trying to fit data without each single feature.
+The feature #18 (counting from the 'ones' column) promises 0.0954 cross-validation mean error.
+Unfortunately, applying linear regression wieht the feature #18 deleted to the untouched data gives 0.1178 mispredicaiton fraction.